Find Out What This Widespread Reproductive Disorder Has to Do with Candida!

 Women with endometriosis are at higher risk for Candida overgrowth.
 (5)(6) Part of this risk has to do a disturbance in the delicate balance of microorganisms in the gut.

-Management and Care Begin in the Gut: 2 Ways to Calm Inflammation
+Candida and Endometriosis: 2 Ways to Calm Inflammation

 Even though endometriosis involves multiple systems in the body, so far physicians only manage the disorder by lowering overall estrogen.

 While endometriosis may or may not be an autoimmune condition, there is enough evidence telling us to support the immune system.
 Endometriosis:

 - Is commonly found with other autoimmune disorders.